 Supporting humanitarian actors to listen and respond to affected people

-Our starting point is that the best way to plan humanitarian programmes and gauge their impact is to include the perspective of people at the receiving end of aid.
-We aim to make affected people’s perceptions the touchstone and driver of organisational efficiency and effectiveness.
-To this end, we offer humanitarian agencies practical tools to discover whether the services they provide are appropriate and relevant, whether affected populations trust them, and whether they feel empowered.
-Through a mix of face-to-face data collection, cell phone surveys, and focus group discussions, Ground Truth relays feedback from intended beneficiaries to agencies in real time, so they can decide how to act on it.
-The feedback data can help predict programme outcomes, and enable aid agencies to track their performance over time and compare themselves to other agencies and programmes.
+The premise is that the best way to design humanitarian programmes and gauge their impact is to include the perspective of affected people at all stages of implementation.
+The aim is to make their perceptions the touchstone and driver of organisational efficiency and effectiveness.
+To this end, Ground Truth Solutions offers humanitarian teams practical tools that help them discover whether the services they provide are appropriate and relevant, if affected populations trust them, and whether they feel enabled to stand on their own feet.
+The surveys of field staff and local partners provide additional insight.

 The result is that: